toggledbits/IntesisWMPGateway/README.md

 `RefreshInterval` is the time between full queries for data from the gateway.
 Periodically, the plug-in will make a query for all current gateway status parameters, to ensure that the Vera plug-in and UI are in sync with the gateway.
 This value is in seconds, and the default is 64.
-It is not recommended to set this value lower than the ping interval (above).
+This value should always be greater than the ping interval (above).

 #### Variable: DebugMode ####